YishengSun/590PZ-Project/README.md

     # print(deleted)
     return board
 ```
 b.
 Generate a new valid game based on the customization using backtracking algorithm.
-Notice in each recursive, we select a random place method and once there is a place combination can run to the final, it will directly ouput as a board. **So that's why I see even though you input same parameters, it will give you different game boards at each time.** If all the methods have been checked wrong, return false.
+Notice in each recursive, we select a random place method and once there is a place combination can run to the final, it will directly ouput as a board. **So that's why I say even though you input same parameters, it will give you different game boards at each time.** If all the methods have been checked wrong, return false.
 ```
 def place(board, ship_list, i=0):
     """